Skip to main content

 Electronics Recycling

 Saint Louis University is dedicated to keeping hazardous materials from entering landfills.
 To do so, Facilities Services has developed a partnership with Midwest Recycling Center, a nationally certified electronics recycling hauler.
 Space is provided at Earhart Hall for the storage of larger recyclable items.
-(MRC provides Saint Louis University with a Certificate of Proper Recycling, which documents what materials transferred ownership at each pickup.)
+MRC provides Saint Louis University with a Certificate of Proper Recycling, which documents the materials that transferred ownership at each pickup.

 In addition, Facilities Services offers an "anything with a cord" annual e-recycling drive that is open to the SLU campuses and St. Louis community to dispose of broken/unwanted electronics, appliances, etc. in a more environmentally friendly manner.
 Accepted items include: